 How can I make claims?

-When visiting any of the SFU Health Clinics, present your guard.me card.
+When visiting any of the SFU Health Clinics, print out a copy of the email attachment from guard.me@SFU containing your coverage certificate.
 They will collect a copy for each visit and will directly bill guard.me@SFU on your behalf.
 No additional claim is required.

 For clinics that do not allow direct billing, you will need to pay upfront for the visit.
 Keep copies of all your payment receipts.
 To submit a claim, please visit guard.me@SFU to create an online account and upload copies of your receipts.